-In those days, traveling in the desert I carried a G.I. canteen attached to a pistol belt along with a "Carlisle" first aid pouch in of which I carried all kinds of stuff.
+In those days, traveling in the desert I carried a G.I. canteen attached to a pistol belt along with a couple of "Carlisle" first aid pouches in of which I carried all kinds of stuff.
 Stainless steel pocket knife with a fold-out fork and spoon.
 Compass.
 Waterproof matches.
 When I was at the debris field it was years before any of the handheld electronic gizzmos we have today, so to entertain myself I carried a toy red-and-black plastic-bakelite film strip viewer, along with a few extra filmstrips, with me.
 My uncle told me one time if the Earth ever blew-up and formed an asteroid belt around the sun like the one between Mars and Jupiter some far-in-the-future space explorer would still be able to find pieces of plastic imbeded in the rock-chunks --- because plastic junk lasts forever.
 Well, I didn't want to part with my pocketknife, compass or matches, so for my time capsule I buried the plastic film viewer.
 With that I took a gas station paper towel I had in my back pocket and using my most favored gift from my Stepmother, a Reynolds Rocket ballpoint pen that could write underwater or out in space --- which I wish I still had --- and made a treasure map.

 As the years passed I forgot all about it.
 One day I was moving stuff and ran across my pebble grained faux-leather high school graduation certificate holder.
 Inside was my diploma along with an official looking "deed" for one whole square inch of land in Canada's Yukon Territory from the Klondike Big Inch Land Company dated January 4, 1955, a really good copy of Uncle Scrooge, Issue #14, June 1956, with a story about Scrooge, his deed and dealings with one inch of land called Faulty Fortune, AND the treasure map I drew for my time capsule.